telemundo/murtl-generator/README.md

-# MURTL Injector
+# MURTL Generator

-MURTL Injector is a tool to create rules in [MURTL](http://murtl.nbcudps.com/) from flat files.
+MURTL Generator is a tool to create rules in [MURTL](http://murtl.nbcudps.com/) from delimited files.

 ## Authors